Sullivan Expedition: Aftermath

-The Iroquois were ignored in the peace negotiations between the United States and Britain that led to the 1783 Treaty of Paris.
-Beginning in 1784, the United States negotiated a series of treaties with the Iroquois that led to the cession of most of their traditional territory.
-In the October 1784 Treaty of Fort Stanwix, the Iroquois delegates relinquished their claims to the Ohio Country, and ceded a strip of land along the east side of the Niagara River as well as all of their territory west of mouth of Buffalo Creek.
+The Haudenosaunee were ignored in the peace negotiations between the United States and Britain that led to the 1783 Treaty of Paris.
+Beginning in 1784, the United States negotiated a series of treaties with the Haudenosaunee that led to the cession of most of their traditional territory.
+In the October 1784 Treaty of Fort Stanwix, the Haudenosaunee delegates relinquished their claims to the Ohio Country, and ceded a strip of land along the east side of the Niagara River as well as all of their territory west of mouth of Buffalo Creek.
 The Six Nations in council at Buffalo Creek, however, refused to ratify the treaty, denying that their delegates had the authority to surrender such large tracts of land.

-In October 1784, Sir Frederick Haldimand, the governor of the province of Quebec, signed a decree that granted 950,000 acres to the Iroquois in compensation for their alliance with British forces during the war.
+In October 1784, Sir Frederick Haldimand, the governor of the province of Quebec, signed a decree that granted 950,000 acres to the Haudenosaunee in compensation for their alliance with British forces during the war.
 This tract of land, known as the Haldimand Tract, extended for six miles (9.7 km) to each side of the Grand River, from its source to Lake Erie.
 In 1785, Joseph Brant led about 1,450 to the Haldimand Tract.
 Others, primarily Mohawk, settled with John Deseronto on the Bay of Quinte.
 A significant number of Seneca, Cayuga and Onondaga remained at Buffalo Creek.

 In 1788, at the First Treaty of Buffalo Creek, a syndicate of land speculators led by Oliver Phelps and Nathaniel Gorham purchased from the Seneca their territory between the Genessee River and Seneca Lake.
 The following year the Cayuga ceded to New York most of their traditional territory except for roughly 64,000 acres at the north end of Cayuga Lake.
-The November 1794 Treaty of Canandaigua established perpetual “peace and friendship” between the Iroquois and the United States, and acknowledged the sovereignty of the Iroquois within their lands.
+The November 1794 Treaty of Canandaigua established perpetual “peace and friendship” between the Haudenosaunee and the United States, and acknowledged the sovereignty of the Haudenosaunee within their lands.
 The 1797 Treaty of Big Tree saw the Seneca relinquish their rights to most of their remaining territory west of the Genesee River.
 12 parcels of land were reserved for the Seneca including tracts at Buffalo Creek, Tonawanda, Allegany, and Cattaraugus.

-Ordering the "particulars of the expedition" would cement George Washington's identity among the Iroquois as Hanödaga꞉nyas (Town Destroyer).
+Ordering the "particulars of the expedition" would cement George Washington's identity among the Haudenosaunee as Hanödaga꞉nyas (Town Destroyer).
 In 1790, Cornplanter told Washington, "When your army entered the Country of the Six Nations, we called you the Town-destroyer and to this day, when that name is heard, our women look behind them and turn pale, and our children cling close to the neck of their mothers."
 The name had been given to Washington decades earlier during the French and Indian War, while Washington's great-grandfather John Washington had been given a similar appellation by the Susquehannock in 1675.